-Once you get to the book, take a look at the information before you.
+Once you get to the book, notice the information before you.
+Each e-book publisher is a bit different, but there may be:

 There are many different kinds of books.
-Here are a few types of books within Hostos Library (and please remember, an e-book is just a book that you happen to read on your computer: it is still a book!)
-Click here for more information on using e-books.
+Here are a few types of books within Hostos Library:

 Novels: Novels are long works of fiction that were imagined and created by their author.
 They may be realistic or fantastic.
 They may be based on historical events, or set in the present.
 We have novels in English, Spanish, and to a lesser extent other languages.